indradhanush/birthday-thanks/README.md

 ##Usage##

-* Get a valid Access Token from facebook.com
+* Get a valid Access Token from (here)[https://developers.facebook.com/tools/explorer/145634995501895/?method=GET&path=794489451%3Ffields%3Did%2Cname] and make sure you grant the following permissions:
+  * read_stream
+  * publish_stream
+  * read_insights

 * Put it in ACCESS_TOKEN
 * Put your full name in NAME.
 Note this must be same as the name in your facebook account.
 * Put the START_TIME and END_TIME in seconds since epoch.
 See: http://www.epochconverter.com